 Mary travelled the 70 miles to Bethlehem whilst she was heavily pregnant.
 I’ve always been aware that the Bible doesn’t mention a donkey and a number of years ago I heard someone talking about the journey to Bethlehem saying that there probably wasn’t a donkey.
-Their reasoning was that riding a donkey so far would have set off Mary’s contractions.
+Their reasoning was that riding a donkey so far would have resulted in Mary foing into labour before arriving in Bethlehem.

 I recently came across this painting by Fritz von Uhde which had the original title of ‘Journey to Bethlehem’.

-I must confess that I hate a lot of nativity imagery that I have seen.
-I can’t stand the way that this amazing and powerful story has been sanitized by removing the harsh realities from it.
+I must confess that I struggle with a lot of nativity imagery.
+I can’t stand the way that this shocking, real and powerful story has been sanitized by removing the harsh realities from it.

 God could have miraculously transported Mary and Joseph to Bethlehem but instead he walked with them on their journey.